Home

 Insect Collection Open House

-This spring, the Biology Department’s WWU Insect Collection is hosting another public open house for folks of all ages!
-Last year, the three open houses brought in nearly 1,000 visitors to see huge, showy insects from the tropics, as well as the amazing insect diversity that lives here in the Pacific Northwest.
+We have welcomed over 1,000 two-legged visitors to see the multi-legged, huge, showy insects from the tropics, as well as the amazing insect diversity that live tight here in the Pacific Northwest.

 For more information, please head to our event page: Insect Collection Open House | Biology Department | Western Washington University (wwu.edu)